hapify/cli/README.md

 Alias: `hpf u`

 Change the project used by one or more existing channels.
-It will change the project's id in file `hapify.json` for each found channels.
+It changes the project's id in file `hapify.json` for each found channels.
-This will prompt a form to select or create the project to use.
+It will prompt a form to select or create the project to use.

 _Options_